-During fiscal 2020, we recorded gains of \$332 million and \$52 million in tax expense related to our investment in Duck Creek Technologies.
+During fiscal 2023, we recorded a gain of \$253 million related to our investment in Duck Creek Technologies.
 For additional information, see Note 1 (Summary of Significant Accounting Policies) to our Consolidated Financial Statements under Item 8, "Financial Statements and Supplementary Data."